decentralizedthoughts/decentralizedthoughts.github.io/_posts/2021-10-16-the-ideal-state-machine-model-multiple-clients-and-linearizability.markdown

 The above requirement is for non-faulty clients.
 If the client is faulty (can suffer omission faults) then it may happen that the client never receives a response (because the adversary omits the responses at the client).

 ### The Client Experience: Safety

 Now that we defined the liveness property we need to ask: given a request, what should we consider as a correct response from the server?
 More generally, we will look at a full *client history* (all the requests and responses of all the clients) and ask: is this history correct?

 We will give two answers to this question.
 The first is by saying that a history is correct if it can be generated in an execution in our ideal model:

 **Safety (relative to the ideal model)**: a client history is safe if it can be generated in the ideal model.

-Our second answer is to use the definition of **[linearizability](http://www.cs.tau.ac.il/~shanir/multiprocessor-synch-2003/linear/notes/linear.pdf)**.
+Our second answer is to use the definition of **[linearizability](https://www.researchgate.net/publication/213876653_The_Art_of_Multiprocessor_Programming) (Chapter 3.5)**.
 We can view each request-response pair as a function call to the state machine object and require that each function call has a **linearization point** at some time between the request and the response.
 The behavior of the system is as if the function occurs instantaneously at its linearization point and the object behaves like its sequential definition.

 Note that since clients may fail, the last client request may not have a response in the client history.
 Formally, we require that a request with no response either has a linearization point that is after the request or there is no linearization point for this request.

 **Safety (linearizability)**: a client history is safe if it is linearizable.

 So these are two ways to say the same thing!
 Let's say a few words about why that is the case.
 The single server executes requests as a sequential state machine.
 The linearization point of a request is precisely the point in time when the server sequentially executes the request (and a request that has no response and no linearization point is exactly the case that this request message was omitted by the adversary).